histrio/tux-care-doc/docs/live-patching-services/README.md

-## LibraryCare
+## LibCare

-Formerly known as KernelCare+, LibraryCare detect and updates shared libraries in-memory without disrupting the applications using them.
+Formerly known as KernelCare+, LibCare detect and updates shared libraries in-memory without disrupting the applications using them.

 ### Introduction
-LibraryCare is a patching tool for shared libraries and detecting library-related vulnerabilities.
+LibCare is a patching tool for shared libraries and detecting library-related vulnerabilities.
 Its patches the library files in memory without rebooting.

 ### Benefits
 Today in a lot of organizations, it's very challenging to get approval for maintenance windows that are required to reboot servers and restart an application.
 There are multiple applications running on a single server today shared the Glibc and OpenSSL libraries.

 Even if they’re patched manually, without a reboot, shared libraries may contain vulnerabilities.
 When libraries are updated on disk, old unpatched files can persist in a server’s memory.
 What’s more, vulnerability scanners don’t detect these old unpatched library files in memory.
-With LibraryCare the local server libraries are fully protected against all knows attackers and vulnerability
+With LibCare the local server libraries are fully protected against all knows attackers and vulnerability

 ### Key Features
 * Rebootless Library Patching